At Androscoggin Home Healthcare + Hospice we are united in a dedication to make each of our patient’s here and now the best it can possibly be.

 “I believe that Home Health and Hospice is an answer to the national healthcare dilemma.
 Delivering high quality, holistic and comprehensive skilled medical care to individuals at home is what we at Androscoggin do every day.
 Today, we stand at a brightening horizon which I feel will prove healthful for our communities, knowing that home health and hospice play an integral role.”

-“It’s an honor to be part of an organization with such strong values that have employees, like myself, striving to do their part in providing the best quality care to our patients.
-I’m excited to share my strategic and financial knowledge with our organization and the industry at large, in hopes to drive change for patients and providers alike.”
+“It’s an honor to be part of an organization with such strong values and that has employees, like myself, striving to do their part in providing the best quality care to our patients.
+I’m excited to share my strategic and financial knowledge with our organization, and the industry at large, in hopes to drive change for patients and providers alike.”

 Katherine (Katy) Sperl joined Androscoggin Home Healthcare + Hospice in November of 2018 bringing with her 28 years of experience in all aspects of human resource management.
 Katy holds a Bachelor of Science degree in Merchandising and Business from Valparaiso University, and a Master of Science degree in Healthcare Administration from New England College.